rahul-verma/arjuna/docs/source/cli.rst

 - `-o` or `--output-formats`: Report formats for test report generation.
 Allowed values are `XML` and `HTML`.
 - `--update`: Instructs Arjuna to use the run id without appending timestap to it.
 It is very helpful to us this during script development as for every run a new report directory is not created.
 - `--dry-run`: Do not run tests, just enumerate them.
-- `-d` or `--delegate`: Provide the delegation configuration object names for this run.
-All tests which have delegator fixture are subjected to delegation logic.
+- `-d` or `--distribute`: Provide the distribution configuration object names for this run.
+All tests which have distributor fixture are subjected to distribution logic.
 If not provided it is calculated from values of --run-confs and/or --run-envs values.
+- `-ds` or `--dist-split`: If passed, distributor confs will be split across modules.
+Each module is assigned only one configuration object.
 - `-e` or `--run-envs`: Provide the test environment conf file names (e.g. `tenv`).
 Arjuna automatically picks up the configuration file corresponding to this name from `<Project Root Dir>/config/env` directory (e.g. `tenv.conf`). --confs overrrides this.
 - `-c` or `--run-confs`: Provide the run conf file names (e.g. `trun1`).
 Arjuna automatically picks up the configuration file corresponding to this name from `<Project Root Dir>/config/run` directory (e.g. `trun1.conf`). --confs overrrides this.
 - `-ao` or `--arjuna-option`: Provide any arjuna option as a key value pair.
 Highest precedence amongst all ways of configurations.
 Superimposed on all configurations that Arjuna creates.
 You can provide any number of these switches.